ki4jgt/Book-of-the-Damned/README.md

 ## The Apple Orchard (Punch to the Face)

 A tornado tore through an apple orchard, ripping every tree from the ground.
 And year after year, the townsfolk were vexed over why it had happened.

+## The Listening Chimp

+A mesmerizer was hosting a talk.

+> I can make anyone do as I desire...
+I control all men.

+Stepping from the crowd, a single man came forward to challenge his assertion.

+> I don't believe you, he said.

+> Feigning ignorance, the mesmerizer shouted, can you come a little closer, please?
+I cannot hear you.

+The man, now standing right in front of the mesmerizer, the mesmerizer lowered a hidden net from the ceiling, right onto his head.

+Putting on many more tricks, the mesmerizer noticed a second man who was falling for none of them.

+At the end of his talk, he raised his hands (palm up), and asked everyone to leave.

+The second man still remaining seated, the mesmerizer walked towards him.

+> How have you avoided all of my tricks?

+> What?
+I'm deaf, said the man.

+The mesmerizer walked right in front of him, and the wise old man hit the mesmerizer in the head with his cane, stood up and left.

 # On God